-Our consolidated financial statements appearing in this annual report have been prepared in U.S. dollars and in accordance with U.S. GAAP.
+Our consolidated financial statements appearing in this annual report have been prepared in U.S. dollars and in accordance with IFRS.

 Transactions and balances originally denominated in dollars are presented at their original amounts.
-Transactions and balances in currencies other than the U.S. dollar are converted into dollars in accordance with the Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, 830 "Foreign Currency Matters."
+Transactions and balances in currencies other than the U.S. dollar are converted into dollars in accordance with the International Accounting Standard 21 (IAS 21) "The Effects of Changes in Foreign Exchange Rates."
 The majority of our sales are made outside of Israel and a substantial part of them is in dollars.
 In addition, a substantial portion of our costs is incurred in dollars.
 Since the dollar is the primary currency of the economic environment in which we and certain of our subsidiaries operate, the dollar is our functional and reporting currency and accordingly, monetary accounts maintained in currencies other than the dollar are remeasured into dollars using the foreign exchange rate in effect at each balance sheet date.
 Operational accounts and non-monetary balance sheet accounts are measured and recorded at the exchange rate in effect at the date of the transaction.
 For certain foreign subsidiaries whose functional currency is other than the U.S. dollar, all balance sheet accounts have been translated using the exchange rates in effect at each balance sheet date.
 Operational accounts have been translated using the average exchange rate prevailing during each year.
 The resulting translation adjustments are reported as a component of accumulated other comprehensive income (loss) in equity.